Is Withdrawal From Adderall Dangerous? Find Out Here...

 Although withdrawal is generally not life-threatening, it can be very uncomfortable.
 It can be so uncomfortable that people will start taking Adderall again in order to relieve the symptoms.

 Also, if pregnant women take this drug the baby may have withdrawal symptoms post delivery.
 If you are pregnant and taking this medication, talk with your healthcare provider about the safety of using the drug during pregnancy.

-If you have been taking large doses of Adderall, inform your prescribing doctor or health care provider who can gradually wean you off of the drug in order help avoid withdrawal.
-In addition, your doctor may be able to prescribe medications that can ease the withdrawal process and relieve or control any adverse withdrawal symptoms.
+If you have been taking large doses of Adderall, inform your prescribing doctor or health care provider who may gradually wean you off the drug.
+In addition, they may be able to prescribe medications that can ease the withdrawal process and relieve or control adverse withdrawal symptoms.